NRGDEAD/Cue2cu2/README.md

 # Cue2cu2
 Cue2cu2 is a free software, open source Python program to create a CU2 sheet from an existing, monolithic bin/cue set for use with CybDyn Systems' PSIO.
 ## Status of this program
 After almost a year in the wild and various bug fixes, Cue2cu2 can be considered stable.
-Semi-automated testing with various selected cue sheets, including a special stress test cue sheet with many quirks at once ensure that each release can at least handle what has been encountered so far.
+Semi-automated testing with various selected cue sheets, including a special stress test cue sheet with many quirks at once, ensure that each release can at least handle what has been encountered so far.
 While the most common errors now should produce an individual error message explaining what went wrong, there might still be cases where Python itself throws an error.
 Please report such cases with the cue sheet attached either through [GitHub](https://github.com/NRGDEAD/Cue2cu2) or the [CybDyn forum](https://www.cybdyn-systems.com.au/forum/viewtopic.php?f=17&t=1760).\
 You are using this software at your own risk.
 ## Installing